kilichan/bioeng-0056-2156/README.md

 Students are introduced to the Arduino and C programming.
 The workshop draws parallels to the RPi and Python with a focus on low-level software development.
 Topics include an introduction to C, data type sizes and memory allocation, and a dive into the Arduino programming environment.
 Upon completion, students will be able to write simple Arduino programs and understand online resources for C and Arduino programming.

+### 8. Exploring the Python ecosystem

+Python is used in a variety of applications, from data processing and machine learning to network and graphical application development.
+It is natural for an ecosystem of libraries to spawn from such popularity.
+Indeed, there are Python libraries for nearly all types of domains.
+Using well-established software libraries allows you to focus on the problem at hand, rather than worry about the ancillary complexities that come with the problem you're solving.
+However, using a library requires understanding how it is used and how it may change in the future.

+The workshop dives into some notable Python libraries for data processing, machine learning, web servers, and persistent data storage.
+Students will have the opportunity to seek out libraries that may help them solve problems of their interest.
+The workshop will also focus on the comprehension of software documentation and the importance of software versioning semantics.

+### 9. Software development for medical devices

+Medical devices are developed under highly-controlled processes, and _software_ for medical devices is no different.
+When developing software for medical devices, it is necessary to follow a software life cycle process that is approved by the regulatory entities.
+The international standard IEC 62304 defines a software development lifecycle process for medical devices favored by the FDA and EMA.
+IEC 62304 notably describes the need for software requirements analysis, software design documentation, and software testing.
+IEC 62304 guides software teams large and small at notable medical device companies.

+The workshop touches on the design of software following IEC 62304 with examples drawn from the lecturer's experience.
+Topics focus on defining software requirements, the difference between architecture and detailed design documentation, and the various types of software testing including unit, integration, and system testing.
+Although the standard cannot be completely covered in one sitting, students will gain insight into the processes surrounding medical device software development.
+Students will have the opportunity to practice the process in future workshops.

+### 10. Agile software development with Scrum

+Software projects -- medical device software projects notwithstanding -- need a development approach that can adapt to changing requirements, keep stakeholders in the loop, and deliver working software in time and at budget.
+The Agile approach, as described in the Agile manifesto, focuses on iterative software development, continuous delivery, and consistent feedback from end-users.
+The Agile mindest is not unlike the mindset learned in medical product ideation, but with emphasis on software development activities.

+The workshop focuses on the key activities of Agile software development with a focus on Scrum, a framework for managing software development.
+The discussion compares the Agile approach to a typical "waterfall" approach and explores how Agile practices may be used when creating software for medical devices.
+Upon completing the workshop, students should feel comfortable creating user stories and planning sprints based on product owner priorities.

+### Remaining weeks: full-class project

+Why learn all of this and never use it?
+The rest of the semester will be devoted to a project to which all students contribute.
+As a unified software team, we will design a system for patient ambulatory monitoring.
+Students will use their knowledge of embedded systems, sensors, and Python / C to create a wireless sensor platform for movement and orientation detection.
+Multiple sensors will be required to interface a patient portal that can detect, in real-time, whether or not the patient is walking.
+Not only will the system display the data in real-time to a caregiver, it will also save the data for later review by a caregiver.

+The project will use a single Git repository to maintain documentation, software, and test plans and results.
+All students will contribute to the single repository.
+Students will self-organize into functional teams then follow Agile practices in the development of the software system.
+Students will be expected to document the requirements, hazards and risks, architecture, and detailed design of the system.
+Students will also develop automated and / or manual tests to prove software correctness.
+In-class time will be devoted to a brief Scrum planning session, followed by in-class time to work on the project with instructor guidance.